anastazie/programming-fundamentals/dash_tutorial.md

     app.run_server()
 ```

-If we put code from above into file and name it `app.py`, we can run application localy by running following command in terminal:
+If we put code from above into file and name it `app.py`, we can run application locally by running following command in terminal:
 ```
 $ python app.py
  * Running on http://127.0.0.1:8050/ (Press CTRL+C to quit)